core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL include the class U and class I options present in the original message to the options part of the OSCOAP message.
 Class I options (marked with 'x' in column I of {{fig-option-protection}}) SHALL be integrity protected between the endpoints as specified in {{AAD}}.
 All Outer options, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

-The receiving endpoint SHALL include the class U and class I options present in the OSCOAP message in the decrypted CoAP message.
+The receiving endpoint SHALL process Inner options as specified in {{ver-req}} and {{ver-res}}.

 ### Special Options

 Some options require special processing, marked with an asterisk ('*') in {{fig-option-protection}}.
-An asterisk in the columns E and U indicate that the option may be Inner and/or Outer; the processing is specified in this section.
+An asterisk in the columns E and U indicate that the option may be added as an Inner and/or Outer message by the sending endpoint; the processing is specified in this section.

 #### Max-Age {#max-age}